dfinity/sns-testing/README.md

 ## Troubleshooting

--  If the port 8080 is occupied, then `docker run -p 8080:8080 ...` and `./bin/dfx start --clean` are expected to fail.
+-  If the port 8000 or 8080 is occupied, then `docker run -p 8000:8000 -p 8080:8080 ...` and `./bin/dfx start --clean` are expected to fail.
-   In that case, you should run `docker ps` (if you have Docker installed on your system) and `lsof -i :8080` to determine the service listening on the port 8080 and then close the service.
+   In that case, you should run `docker ps` (if you have Docker installed on your system) and `lsof -i :8000` or `lsof -i :8080` to determine the service listening on the port 8000 or 8080 and then close the service.

 ## SNS lifecycle